What is off net broadband?

 ADSL1 is the name for the older technology that could only provide speeds of up to 8Mbps.
 ADSL2+ speeds are up to 20Mbps on Telstra Wholesale equipment.
 Telstra Wholesale has enabled some exchanges for ADSL2+ speeds, while others are only capable of ADSL1.

 So if you are looking at a TPG off net ADSL1 plan, the speed will be a maximum of 8Mbps and if you are considering an ADSL2+ off net plan, the speed will be up to 20Mbps.

 Can I get broadband off net?

 The cheapest and most popular plans are the 'on net' ADSL2+ plans.
 But if you have already tried to access an ADSL2+ plan and have been told you are not eligible, you can ask about an off net plan instead.
-Customers can find out by calling an ISP and using their address or phone number, or find out if ADSL is available in your area by using Compare Broadband's checker.
+Customers can find out by calling an ISP and using their address or phone number, or call us to complete a serviceability check.

 What if I am on a pair gain?

 Some customers are in an ADSL2+ area but have infrastructure problems such as a pair gain preventing them from accessing an ADSL2+ plan.
 Off net plans are often a good option in these circumstances, and you may be offered one if you are rejected for an ADSL2+ plan.
 If you know you are on a pair gain, make sure you tell the ISP when you call, as they can then tell you about their off net plans.

 What are the best off net plans?

 TPG's unlimited 8,000kbps off net plan is popular because it offers customers unlimited data at the fastest ADSL1 speed.
 This plan costs $69.99 a month but cannot be bundled with a TPG home phone line, so customers will need an active phone service through another provider.